 How to Take the Nanjing Metro (In-Depth Guide)

-Nanjing Metro is the core backbone of transportation in Nanjing and surrounding areas, with a complete line network, convenient transfer facilities and a variety of payment methods.
-Familiarizing yourself with the subway riding process can not only save time, but also improve the travel experience.
+Familiarizing yourself with the subway riding process can not only save time but also enhance the travel experience.
 The following will be a comprehensive explanation from ticket purchase, entry and exit, boarding, safety, transfers, planning and practical skills.

 Ticketing strategy suggestions: